2.2 Summary of material accounting policies

 For the purpose of subsequent measurement, financial assets are classified into the following categories upon initial recognition:

 i.
-Financial assets at amortized cost - a
+Financial assets at amortised cost

 • The asset is held within a business model whose objective is to hold assets for collecting contractual cash flows, and

-• Contractual terms of the asset give rise on specified dates to cash flows that are solely payments of principal and interest (SPPI) on the principal amount outstanding.
+• Contractual terms of the asset give rise on specified dates to cash flows that

 ii.
 Financial assets at fair value

 Investments in equity instruments (other than subsidiaries/ associates/ joint ventures) - All equity investments in scope of Ind AS 109 are measured at fair value.
 Equity instruments which are held for trading are generally classified at fair value through profit and loss (FVTPL).
 For all other equity instruments, the Company decides to classify the same either at fair value through other comprehensive income (FVOCI) or fair value through profit and loss (FVTPL).
-The Company makes such election on an instrument by instrument basis.
+The Company makes such election on an instrument-by¬ instrument basis.
 The classification is made on initial recognition and is irrevocable.

-If the Company decides to classify an equity instrument as at FVOCI, then all fair value changes on the instrument, excluding dividends, are recognized in the other comprehensive income (OCI).
+If the Company decides to classify an equity instrument as at FVOCI, then all fair value changes on the instrument, excluding dividends, are recognised in the other comprehensive income (OCI).
 There is no recycling of the amounts from OCI to P&L, even on sale of investment.
-However, the
+However, the Company may transfer the cumulative gain or loss within equity.
+Dividends on such investments are recognised in profit or loss unless the dividend clearly represents a recovery of part of the cost of the investment.

-Equity instruments included within the FVTPL category are measured at fair value with all changes recognized in the P&L.
+Equity instruments included within the FVTPL category are measured at fair value with all changes recognised in the P&L.

 Mutual funds - All mutual funds in scope of Ind-AS 109 are measured at fair value through profit and loss (FVTPL), except investment in certain fixed maturity plans (FMPs) and target maturity funds (TMFs).

-Fixed maturity plans (FMP), purchased by the Company on or after April 01, 2021, are measured at amortized cost, if the Company intends to hold the FMPs to maturity.
-Further, the Company applies amortized cost for those FMPs where the Company is able to demonstrate that the underlying instruments in the portfolio would fulfill the SPPI test and the churn in the underlying portfolio is negligible.
+intends to hold the FMPs to maturity.
+Further, the Company applies amortised cost for those FMPs where the Company is able to demonstrate that the underlying instruments in the portfolio would fulfil the SPPI test and the churn in the underlying portfolio is negligible.
 These conditions are assessed at each Balance Sheet date.
 If these conditions are not fulfilled, then FMPs are valued at FVTPL.

 The Company intends to hold its investment in open ended target maturity funds (i.e. exchange traded funds/ETF) purchased on or after April 01, 2021 till maturity.
 It may be noted that these funds have a pre-determined maturity date.
 These funds follow a passive buy and hold strategy; in which the existing underlying investment bonds are expected to be held till maturity unless sold for meeting redemptions or rebalancing requirements as stated in the scheme document.
-In our view, such strategy mitigates intermittent price volatility in open ended target maturity fund's underlying investments; and investors who remain invested until maturity are expected to mitigate the market/volatility risk to a large extent.
-These funds can invest only in plain vanilla rupee denominated bonds with
+In our view, such strategy mitigates intermittent price volatility in open ended target maturity fund's underlying investments; and investors who remain invested until maturity are expected to mitigate the market/ volatility risk to a large extent.
+These funds can invest only in plain vanilla rupee denominated bonds with fixed coupon and maturity; and cannot invest in floating rate bonds.
+Based on this, the Company believes that the investments in open ended target maturity funds meet the requirements of SPPI test as per the requirements of Ind AS 109.

 De-recognition of financial assets

-A financial asset is primarily de-recognized when the rights to receive cash flows from the asset have expired or the Company has transferred its rights to receive cash flows from the asset.
+A financial asset is primarily de-recognised when the rights to receive cash flows from the asset have expired or the Company has transferred its rights to receive cash flows from the asset.

-Financial liabilities Subsequent measurement
+Financial liabilities

-After initial recognition, the financial liabilities are subsequently measured at amortized cost using effective interest method.
-Amortized cost is calculated after considering any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
-The effect of EIR amortization is included as finance costs in the statement of profit and loss.
+using effective interest method.
+Amortised cost is calculated after considering any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
+The effect of EIR amortisation is included as finance costs in the statement of profit and loss.

 De-recognition of financial liabilities

-A financial liability is de-recognized when the obligation under the liability is discharged or cancelled or expires.
+A financial liability is de-recognised when the obligation under the liability is discharged or cancelled or expires.
 When an existing financial liability is replaced by another from the same lender on substantially different terms, or the terms of an existing liability are substantially modified, such an exchange or modification is treated as the de-recognition of the original liability and the recognition of a new liability.
-The difference in the respective carrying amounts is recognized in the statement of profit and loss.
+The difference in the respective carrying amounts is recognised in the statement of profit and loss.

 Derivative financial instruments